lukas2511/swiitch-controller/README.md

 Mine has the connector from a broken Wiimote :)

+In theory you should be able to connect the 8Bitdo Retro Receiver to this setup, making PS3/PS4/Wii Mote and Wii U Pro controllers compatible with the Switch (untested).

 ### NES/SNES Controller

 The NES/SNES controller should be connected to GPIO A0/DATA, A1/LATCH and A2/CLOCK.
 Power should just be connected between 3.3V and GND, don't use the 5V output!